SaltMaker AirBreather

 Environmentally Sound Engineering

-Industries may not always be able to process the freshwater generated by condensers and will prefer vapor release.
-When considering open evaporation, operators must be careful with air emissions and regulations, including future proofing investments.
-Most open evaporators release volatiles found in the feed water and will also release some small saline drift droplets.
+It may not always be possible to process the freshwater generated by condensers and sometimes vapor release is preferable.
+When exploring open evaporation options, operators must consider air emission regulations and investment in future-proofing.
+Most open evaporators release volatiles from feed water and some small saline drift droplets.

-Our SaltMaker AirBreather is designed with clean air, clean water, and treatment economics at its heart.
-With our patented, proven, and proprietary solutions, you can safely evaporate water vapor alone to the atmosphere.
+Saltworks’ SaltMaker AirBreather is designed with clean air, clean water, and treatment economics at its core.
+With our patented, proven, and proprietary solutions, you can safely evaporate water vapor to the atmosphere.
 AirBreather:

-• maximizes performance with intelligent automation of capacity control, self-cleaning, and self-diagnosis
+• uses intelligent automation to maximize performance, including capacity control, self-cleaning, and self-diagnosis.

-• ensures air emission standards are met with either a ‘closed-from-atmosphere’ mode for highly impacted wastewaters, or an open mode with emissions mitigation technology.
+• ensures air emission standards are met with either a ‘closed-from-atmosphere’ mode or an “open” mode with emissions mitigation technology.

-Photo of a full-scale SaltMaker AirBreather plant built for an electric vehicle battery manufacturer.
+Photo of a full-scale SaltMaker AirBreather plant built for a battery manufacturer.

 Process flow diagram of a SaltMaker Airbreather evaporator